Picovoice/cobra/binding/android/README.md

 - Android SDK 21 or higher

-## AccessKey

-Cobra requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Cobra SDKs.
-You can get your `AccessKey` for free.
-Make sure to keep your `AccessKey` secret.
-Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.

 ## Installation

 Cobra can be found on Maven Central.
 To include the package in your Android project, ensure you have included `mavenCentral()`